 For those of you who are considering either a peer advisory group or private business coaching, you may be wondering what a typical day is like at a monthly Vistage meeting.
 I remember feeling the same way when I first joined as a member many years ago.
 Now, as a Vistage chair, I want to make sure my new prospects understand what they are signing up for.
 I say this not to scare anyone off but it does take a special kind of person to flourish in this organization.
 Meetings include lots of sharing, vulnerability, accountability and challenge – sometimes, even discomfort.
 But these are all necessary for professional development, growth and learning.
-Vistage meetings are structured and we work on business issues.
-It’s not about networking.
+Vistage meetings are structured, we work on business issues and members get results.

 As you are reading this, please keep in mind that my intention here is only to describe a typical day as far as the agenda is concerned.
 It’s very difficult, if not impossible, to adequately describe how powerful the experience can be when you have a group of people who truly care for each other (and who want to be held accountable), working towards both personal and professional goals.
 Also, please remember that group meetings will vary according to the chair and agreed-upon group norms.
 So, with those thoughts in mind, here’s a sample agenda of a monthly Vistage meeting:

 8:00 AM – Meeting begins.
 Introductions and significant events.
 Members share two significant events that have occurred during the past 30 days, one personal and one business-related.

 9:00 AM – Speaker presentation*